horrjd1/Jamie-Horrell-BIT-Project/_posts/2020-08-02-first-two-weeks.markdown

 We mostly spent the first two weeks getting familiar with what we were going to be working on and started setting up the AWS server to contain our deployed work.

+### Communication

+We set up a teams group for us to communicate on with various channels for meetings, resources, issue help etc. This would be our primary way of communicating out side of Polytech.

 ### Setting up the ASP.NET project

 To get an ASP.NET project set up I followed this tutorial: